Ruapehu is a stunningly beautiful district in which to live, work and play. Come and see why!

 Feed your kids imagination at our libraries!

-Tourism operators are being asked to encourage riders on the Mountains to Sea Cycle Way to do an online survey to help improve the experience.
+Riders on the Mountains to Sea Cycle Trail this summer are being asked to take part in a survey to help improve the overall Trail experience.